-The Company may terminate the employment of Mr. Excell at any time for just cause without notice or compensation or upon the Company providing him with 12 months' written notice of its intent to terminate ("Working Notice"), unless a Triggering Event (as defined below) has occurred.
-Once the Company has given a Working Notice to Mr. Excell, then the Company, may at its sole discretion, pay to Mr. Excell a lump sum in an amount equal to his annual salary divided by one-twelfth for each month remaining in the 12 month period following the date of receipt of Working Notice in lieu of Mr. Excell continuing to serve the Company during such remaining period.
+Pursuant to the employment agreement between the Company and Mr. Excell, the Company could terminate the employment of Mr. Excell at any time for just cause without notice or compensation or upon the Company providing him with 12 months' written notice of its intent to terminate ("Working Notice"), unless a Triggering Event (as defined below) had occurred.
+Once the Company had given a Working Notice to Mr. Excell, then the Company, could at its sole discretion, pay to Mr. Excell a lump sum in an amount equal to his annual salary divided by one-twelfth for each month remaining in the 12 month period following the date of receipt of Working Notice in lieu of Mr. Excell continuing to serve the Company during such remaining period.

-The Company may terminate the employment of Mr. MacNeily at any time for just cause without notice or compensation or upon the Company paying Mr. MacNeily a lump sum equal to one times his annual salary then in effect (the "Severance Payment") unless a Triggering Event has occurred.
-The Severance Payment is inclusive of any and all of Mr. MacNeily's entitlements under the Employment Standards Act, 2000 including, but not limited to, pay in lieu of notice and severance pay if applicable.
+Pursuant to the employment agreement between the Company and Mr. MacNeily, the Company could terminate the employment of Mr. MacNeily at any time for just cause without notice or compensation or upon the Company paying Mr. MacNeily a lump sum equal to one times his annual salary then in effect (the "Severance Payment") unless a Triggering Event had occurred.
+The Severance Payment would be inclusive of any and all of Mr. MacNeily's entitlements under the Employment Standards Act, 2000 including, but not limited to, pay in lieu of notice and severance pay if applicable.